ianmaguire/kube-deploy/README.md

 # brownbag.io
-A no frills docker orchestration tool.
+A plain and simple docker orchestration tool.